 One cannot say, Biagi couldn't have been so great because he didn't become a zillionaire! - or you'd have to say that Benny Goodman and Duke Ellington failed too after the war because they also drastically down-sized.
 It is not a valid assertion.

 So.
-Keith's Biagi appreciation crusade continues, now in it's 15th year.
-(As with my Donato, Laurez and Podestá campaigns, gratifying results).
+Keith's Biagi appreciation crusade continues, now in it's 16th year.
+(As with my Donato, Laurez and Podestá campaigns - results).

 Rodolfo Biagi is one of the greatest layerer of complex dance rhythms and harmonies who ever lived.
 His body of work and legacy proves it.
 If you love creative, unique and personal, ya gotta love Biagi.
 Argentinos certainly did (do); he was popular on TV for many years.